megmcca/lammps/doc/src/fix_nphug.rst

-Essentially, a Hugoniostat simulation is an NPT simulation in which the user-specified target temperature is replaced with a time-dependent target temperature Tt obtained from the following equation:
+Essentially, a Hugoniostat simulation is an NPT simulation in which the user-specified target temperature is replaced with a time-dependent target temperature :math:`T_t` obtained from the following equation:

 .. math::